ornlneutronimaging/ImagingReso/README.rst

 For solid materials the number of atoms per unit volume can be calculated from:

 .. image:: documentation/source/_static/Beer_lambert_law_2.png
+   :width: 244
+   :height: 80
    :align: center
    :alt: Beer Lambert law 2

 N :sub:`A` : Avogadro’s number,